poojaverma242/Payment_form_Html_CSS-/README.md

 # Payment_form
-This ia payment form using html and css
+This is a payment form using html and css